matthias-reis/carda-gatsby/content/articles/2021/11/the-puppeteer.md

 For 2022 we plan to release an instrumental version of the record.
 Maybe there will be a piano version of some tracks or some remixes.
 So we have some ideas that we would like to try out.

-Nevertheless, we are already working on the tour plans for 2022 and have already contacted some bookers.
+Nevertheless, we are already working on tour plans for 2022 and have already contacted some bookers.
 We'll see when the time comes.
 We definitely want to perform next year.

-Monosphere consists of Kevin Ernst (vocals), Max Rossol (guitar), Valentin Noack (guitar), Marlon Palm (bass) and Rodney Fuchs (drums).
+Monosphere consist of Kevin Ernst (vocals), Max Rossol (guitar), Valentin Noack (guitar), Marlon Palm (bass) and Rodney Fuchs (drums).
 "The Puppeteer" is a great album full of contrasts, about which we will indeed read one or two headlines in the music magazines.
 Fans of metalcore and cinematic post-metal and bands like Cult of Luna and Between The Buried And Me should not miss it.

 ## Monosphere – "I Am In Control, Pt.
 I" (ft.
 Nils Wittrock from The Hirsch Effekt)